 Being told that my husband had shot himself was the worst moment of my life until a little while later when I had to tell our children that their father had died.
 And there were a thousand difficult moments thereafter.
 Moments where I could feel my heart breaking.
 Literally.
 I know every survivor who reads this will nod their head at the mention of the crushing feeling in the chest.
 Although that feeling does ease up and eventually goes away, you will never forget it.

-I can think about my husband and miss him and be sad he is gone, all while enjoying a moment.
-And not “enjoying” in a bittersweet way but really enjoying something.
+I can think about my husband, miss him, and be sad he is gone, all while enjoying a moment.
+And not “enjoying” in a bittersweet way, but really enjoying something.
 Enjoyment, as in that smile in your heart feeling.
 Yes, my heart still smiles, even though it has been crushed.
 That is duality.

-Perhaps learning about Duality can help to explain another topic that can be confusing.
+Perhaps learning about duality can help explain another topic that can be confusing.

-The word “acceptance” is something that has come to be synonymous with grief recovery.
-Many survivors have asked the question: “What is acceptance?
+The word “acceptance” has become synonymous with grief recovery.
+Many survivors have asked the question, “What is acceptance?
 What does it mean?”
-I have often wondered about “reaching acceptance,” as if it is a final destination on the grief journey.
-A finish line of sorts.
-I think I’ve reached acceptance, but it is not a magical place where you stop missing your loved one and your grief journey is over.
+I have often wondered about “reaching acceptance,” as if it is a final destination on the grief journey—a finish line of sorts.
+I think I’ve reached acceptance, but it is not a magical place where you stop missing your loved one, and your grief journey is over.

 By definition: “Acceptance in human psychology is a person’s assent to the reality of a situation, recognizing a process or condition (often a negative or uncomfortable situation) without attempting to change it.
 The concept is close in meaning to ‘acquiescence,’ derived from the Latin ‘acquiēscere’ (to find rest in).